Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 Requirements
 ------------

-DTCoreText needs a minimum iOS deployment target of iOS 4.2 because of:
+DTCoreText needs a minimum iOS deployment target of iOS 5.0 because of:

 - NSCache
 - GCD-based threading and locking
 - Blocks
 - ARC
+- Weak variables and properties

 Support for OS X is currently being developed.